HOW TO APPLY

 30

-The Plan B option substitutes a submitted journal paper or conference presentation (4 credits EIND 575) and additional coursework in lieu of the 10 thesis credits.
-This option is reserved for students enroute to a PhD only.
+The Plan B option substitutes a submitted journal paper or conference presentation (4-6 credits EIND 575) and additional coursework in lieu of the 10 thesis credits.
+This option is designed for students enroute to a PhD.
+Students will present their research from EIND 575 to their committee for grading during the semester taken.

-1. maximum of three credits of EIND 592 OR EIND 598 (not both) may be applied to a Plan A MS Degree electives.
+1. Maximum of three credits of EIND 592 OR EIND 598 (not both) may be applied to a Plan B MS Degree electives if only 4 credits of EIND 575 are taken.
+If 6 credits of EIND 575 are taken, the student cannot take EIND 592 or EIND 598.
+TO enroll in EIND 592 or 598 a short proposal of 2-5 pages is required to include scope of work approved by the student's Chair, Committee and for EIND 598 the Internship Supervisor.
 EIND 592/598 cannot be substituted for other 500 level requirements (see required core courses).

 2. It is important for research linked to faculty funded projects that the study develops some additional research question or dataset to demonstrate independence.
 Moreover, it is necessary for collaborative projects (multiple students) sharing some common content that each student produce a distinct and independent written paper while clearly acknowledging areas of shared effort and collaboration.